Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Why Traditional Contact Forms Fail to Capture Most Leads

-Here’s a hot take that most website advice skips over: a contact form is not a lead capture strategy — it’s a last resort.
+Alright, here’s a thought most website gurus seem to ignore: a contact form isn’t really a lead capture strategy.
+If anything, it’s a desperate last resort.

 According to data from Formstack, form abandonment rates regularly exceed 80%.